elena-bi/codecool-series/README.md

 # Codecool series

 ## About
 The idea of this project is to have a website that can let you search and access any movie or tv show you want.
-There has been created a "landing page" that displays information about the shows, the cast of the show and other informations.
+There has been created a "landing page" that displays information about the shows, links to the trailer and (if applicabale) the number of seasons (plus descriprions).

 ## Technologies used
 * Python